polar-app/polar-app/_posts/2019-11-15-Building-Polar-Product-Market-Fit-Engine.md

 # Building Polar's Product/Market Fit Engine

-For the past month or so I've been revamping Polar's product-market-fit engine which is a system we've built to help me understand what our users want and to prioritize feature requests.
+For the past month or so I've been revamping Polar's product-market-fit engine to help understand our users and to prioritize feature requests.

 More importantly, it's helping me build a product for the long term based on science rather than whim.